Fabulang/stories/en/c2-colour-love.md

 Felicity suddenly remembered something, and her fluttering heart turned to ice in an instant.

 She started backing away towards the door, pushing through the hanging plants that had begun glowing a fiery red.
 "I'm sorry Xeep," she stammered.
 "I apologise.
 I just remembered...
 I feel unwell.
-Would you mind if I---"
+Would you mind if I ---"

 She reached the door, turned quickly and tried to pull it open.
 It was locked.